 MATERIALS AND METHODS

-2.1 Study site or area
+2.1 Study site

-Msimbazi River is the second longest river in Dar es salaam originating in pugu hills and discharging into the Indian ocean .it has a length of around 32 km and catchment area of 289m2, its Roughly GPS position lies between Latitude. -6.8000°, Longitude.
-39.2667°.( Kizito Makoye .,2021)
+Msimbazi River is the second longest river in Dar es Salaam originating in Pugu hills and discharging into the Indian ocean .it has a length of around 32 km and catchment area of about 289m2. ( Kizito Makoye .,2021).
+The river it located at around latitude -6.8o to ----- and longitude 39.2667o to ----.

-Its important tributaries include rivers Sinza (Ng’ombe), Luhanga, Ubungo, and Kinyerezi.
-It and its tributaries have attracted valley living which historically began as land being used for agriculture before getting converted into low and medium cost residences.
-Where by Sinza (0km), Msimbazi River (0km), Makulamula (5.9km), Minyonyoni (5.9km) ,Mborohadi (5.9km) Ubungo (9.3km), Luhanga River (9.3km), Kimanga (9.3km), KijitoNyama (12.4km) , Mgigawa (13.1km) and Mulalakuwa (14.9km). source of information obtained from https://travelingluck.com/Africa/Tanzania/Tanzania+%28general%29/_152975_Msimbazi+River.html
+The main tributaries of this river are Sinza (Ng’ombe), Luhanga, Ubungo, and Kinyerezi River.
+Where by Sinza (0km), Msimbazi River (0km), Makulamula (5.9km), Minyonyoni (5.9km) ,Mborohadi (5.9km) Ubungo (9.3km), Luhanga River (9.3km), Kimanga (9.3km), KijitoNyama (12.4km) , Mgigawa (13.1km) and Mulalakuwa (14.9km). source of information obtained from

+There will be three study sites at the upper zone of the river ( upstream) at around Kisarawe, the middle zone at Ubungo, and the lower zone at the river mouth around Salender bridge.

+Add the paragraphs from introduction section which I pointed out that fit here

-Figure 3 a map showing the catchment area and tributaries of Msimbazi River.
+Figure 3 A map showing the catchment area and tributaries of Msimbazi River.

 2.2 Sampling design and analytical methods